-- 1. Single Audit Requirement.
-All applicants who have expended \$750,000 or more in Federal financial assistance within a single year (this can be a program or fiscal year) must be audited in accordance with the requirements as established in 2 CFR part 200.501.
-If an applicant receives \$750,000 or more in Federal financial assistance, the applicant's application must set aside funds to complete the audit. - 2.
-Independence of Awards.
+1. Single Audit Requirement.
+All applicants who have expended \$750,000 or more in Federal financial assistance within a single year (this can be a program or fiscal year) must be audited in accordance with the requirements as established in 2 CFR Part 200.501.
+If an applicant receives \$750,000 or more in Federal financial assistance, the applicant's application must set aside funds to complete the audit.

+2. Independence of Awards.
 The application submitted must be independent and capable of being implemented without reliance on other applications, or other grantees(s), including staff sharing protocols of key staff.
-Applicants applying under one of the FHIP Initiatives may not use the performance (e.g., performance review rating or successfully completed activities) of another organization to meet the requirements of Rating Factor 1. - 3.
-Testing Requirements.
-If funded, during negotiations applicants must provide a copy of its organization's written policy demonstrating that the organization policy/policies comply with the FHIP Regulation at 24 CFR 125.107.
+Applicants applying under one of the FHIP Initiatives may not use the performance (e.g., performance review rating or successfully completed activities) of another organization to meet the requirements of Rating Factor 1.

+3. Testing Requirements.
+If funded, during negotiations each applicant must provide a copy of its organization's written policy demonstrating that the organization policy/policies comply with the FHIP Regulation at 24 CFR 125.107.
 In addition, applicants should be prepared to adopt policies and practices that include a minimal criminal background check on potential testers; and require that potential testers certify under penalty of perjury that they meet the requirements under that section.
-FHOI-ENOC applicants should include a deliverable in the SOW to establish policy/policies to comply with FHIP regulation 24 CFR 125.107.
+Costs for all background checks should be included in the applicant's budget.
 These background checks are necessary to ensure the credibility of testers as witnesses.

-- 4. Review and Approval of Testing Training Materials.
-If funded, the applicant is required to submit copies of these documents to HUD for review and approval: - (1) The training materials to be provided for tester training; and - (2) Copies of forms, protocols, cover letters, testing reports etc., used in the conduct of testing.
+4. Review and Approval of Testing Training Materials.
+If funded, during negotiations, HUD may require the applicant to submit copies of these documents to HUD for review:

+(1) The training materials to be provided for tester training; and

+(2) Other forms, protocols, cover letters, etc., used in the conduct of testing and reporting of results.